eoscostarica/supply-chain-poc/readme.md

 3. Set the environment variables  `$EOSIO_PRIV_KEY` and `$RPC_URL` (see .env.example)
 4. Enter command `./nft.sh`

+**You can define the number of vaccine NFTs to create on line 303 in `./nft.sh`**

+**For Example :** `create_vaccine_nfts 4` will create 4 vaccines, the argument must be an even number as these get divided equally into two primary containers and placed into one secondary container.

 ### File Structure

 Within the `contracts` folder you'll find the following directories and files